microprediction/precise/LITERATURE.md

 Or file an [issue](https://github.com/microprediction/precise/issues).

+## Dictionary Learning-Based Denoising for Portfolio [pdf](https://2023.ic-dsp.org/wp-content/uploads/2023/05/DSP2023-43.pdf)
+Sadik, Et-tolba, Nsiri

+In the finance industry, real-world data are affected by noise, which comes from several external sources.
+This makes it challenging to select optimal portfolios for profitable investment strategies.
+Therefore, noise removal (or denoising) has become important for investors to create accurate investment models that guarantee better returns.
+In this paper, we propose a novel dictionary learning-based denoising approach for financial time series.
+The transform matrix in dictionary learning is built by training the noisy data with a K-singular value decomposition (KSVD) algorithm.
+We evaluated the effectiveness of the proposed method using the 30 Fama French portfolio (FF30) as sample data.
+Furthermore, the out-of-sample performance of the denoising approach is tested under a minimum-variance framework.
+Empirical results prove that the proposed dictionary learningbased denoising method outperforms the other benchmarks in terms of portfolio selection

 ## Regularized Tyler’s Scatter Estimator: Existence, Uniqueness, and Algorithms [pdf](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6879466)
 Ying Sun and Daniel P. Palomar